Program

 A leading restoration ecologist, Dr. Gibson-Roy specialises in grassland and grassy woodland communities, working across universities, NGOs, governments, and private sectors to champion the protection and restoration of these vital ecosystems.
 His research and hands-on restoration work have played a significant role in conserving native grasslands and woodlands, which are key habitats that support biodiversity and essential ecosystem services.

 Through his decades of expertise, Dr. Gibson-Roy has bridged the gap between research and practice, advocating for sustainable land management and large-scale habitat restoration.
 His insights are invaluable for anyone passionate about ecological conservation, restoration, and the future of our landscapes.
+The NSW Department of Climate Change, Energy, the Environment and Water is generously supporting the attendance of Dr Gibson-Roy.

 Prof Mathew G. Lewsey